SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    Unlike stored instance properties, you must always give stored type properties a default value.
-   This is because the type itself does not have an initializer that can assign a value to a stored type property at initialization time.
+   This is because the type itself doesn't have an initializer that can assign a value to a stored type property at initialization time.

    Stored type properties are lazily initialized on their first access.